pyvideo/steve/docs/commandline.rst

         steve-cmd push

     Otherwise, tar up the project directory and send it to someone who does.

 That's it!

 ..
 Note::

-   I highly recommend you use version control for your steve project and back up the data to a different machine periodically.
-It doesn't matter which version control system you use.
-It doesn't matter how you back it up.
-However, it does matter that you do these things so you aren't sad later on when the inevitable happens.
+   Use version control for your steve project and commit changes to it.
+Make sure you back it up, too!
+Don't lose everything you've done because you wrote a bad batch-processing script!